Snowy 2.0 FAQs

 Snowy Hydro has been granted approval to proceed with a program of Exploratory Works to gain a greater understanding of the underground geological conditions at the proposed location of the new Snowy 2.0 power station.

-The power station consists of multiple large caverns, about 800m below ground, which would house the machine and transformer halls.
+The power station consists of two large caverns, about 800m below ground, which would house the machine and transformer halls.
 The proposed Exploratory Works include excavating an exploratory tunnel to the likely location of the cavern complex in order to investigate underground conditions in greater detail.

 This information will be critical to the final design and site of the power station.
 The works also involve establishment of a construction compound and supporting infrastructure, upgrade and establishment of access roads and other activities.